Thursday, May 21, 2026

 The plan in one sentence: Establish a solid center with ...d5, develop the c8 bishop early with ...Bf5, then castle and look for the central break ...c5.

 The Caro-Kann is an excellent beginner defense because the positions are clear and structural.
 Unlike the French Defense where the c8 bishop gets locked behind the pawn chain, the Caro-Kann gets that bishop developed early with ...Bf5.
 This gives Black a sound, active position without requiring deep memorization of sharp lines.
+Our Caro-Kann training page lets you drill the Classical, Advance, and Exchange lines with FSRS scheduling.

-What to know: After 3.Nc3 dxe4 4.Nxe4, play 4...Bf5 immediately — this is the key move that defines the Classical variation.
+What to know: After 3.Nc3 dxe4 4.Nxe4, play 4...Bf5 immediately, this is the key move that defines the Classical variation.
 For full plans and variations: The Caro-Kann Defense Guide.

-5. The Queen's Gambit Declined (Black) — Best Defense Against 1.d4
+5. The Queen's Gambit Declined (Black), Best Defense Against 1.d4

 Queen's Gambit Declined after 1.d4 d5 2.c4 e6

-QGD after 1.d4 d5 2.c4 e6 — Black keeps a solid central foothold and develops naturally.
+QGD after 1.d4 d5 2.c4 e6, Black keeps a solid central foothold and develops naturally.

 Moves: 1.d4 d5 2.c4 e6